Premiership of David Crisafulli: LGBT

 In January 2025, shortly after assuming office, Minister for Health Tim Nicholls announced an immediate pause on the prescription of puberty blockers (Stage 1 treatment) and cross-sex hormones (Stage 2 treatment) for new patients under 18 with gender dysphoria in Queensland's public health services, pending an additional independent review of evidence and best practices.
 The policy is the first such ban in an Australian state.

 On 27 October 2025, the Queensland Supreme Court ruled the directive unlawful.

 Hours later, on 28 October 2025, Nicholls exercised his ministerial discretion under section 44 of the Act to issue a new directive reinstating the restrictions in substantially the same terms, applying immediately to all public Hospital and Health Services.
 It mandates multidisciplinary panel approval for any exceptions and prioritises psychological interventions, pending the review's completion (expected November 2025) and a further evidence assessment by January 2026.
 Nicholls justified the action as necessary "in the public interest" to protect children amid ongoing debates over treatment efficacy.

+Free speech

+In February 2026, Queensland proposed to ban the slogans "from the river to the sea" and "Globalize the intifada".
+If the legislation is passed, anyone found using or displaying either slogan face penalties of up to two years in jail.
+The Queensland legislation passed into law on 5 March 2026.
+The LNP and the KAP voted for it, while Labor and the Greens voted against it.
+Becoming the first state in Australia to outlaw the slogans.

+Environment

+In 2025, the state government added 8,700 hectares to Queensland's national park and nature refuge system, including 6,000 hectares within the Wet Tropics World Heritage Area.
+Five former forest reserves have been upgraded, and eighteen new nature refuges established.